ma-weihao/PokerFaceOff-server/README.md

-# This is the backend for an agile planning poker app.
+# This Node.js project is the backend for an agile planning poker app.
+All http requests are received by the `index.mjs` file. `apiHandler.js` is the handler for all requests.

 ## All created tables:
 ```sql